ansible/ansible/docs/docsite/rst/presentations/ansible-testing.rst

 .. container:: handout

-   * Bulk changes that update all modules are prefered, though speak to us first
+   * Bulk changes that update all modules are preferred, though speak to us first
    * Fix a **single** class of issues only, easier to review
    * Recent examples: Modules DOCUMENATION & RETURNS blocks